-After being left exhausted by the ‘always on’ culture of the 21st century, many of us are now employing ‘quick fix’ solutions to enhance energy levels, but these may actually be harming our health.
+Quick energy boosts are favoured by many after being left exhausted by the ‘always on’ culture of the 21st century.
+Lots of people are now employing ‘quick fix’ solutions to enhance energy levels, but these may actually be harming our health.

 Caffeine is a popular choice for a quick energy hit and caffeinated drinks will certainly provide a temporary boost, however they are also one of the factors sabotaging our energy levels.

 While caffeine does have its health benefits, drinking it daily will slowly degrade energy over time and it can also impair mood, disturb sleep and increase blood pressure.

 Exercise has a never-ending list of health benefits and we should all incorporate regular exercise into our weekly schedule, however daily intensive exercise may not have the intended impact on your energy levels.

 Over-exercising can cause an energy imbalance between the amount of energy consumed and the amount of energy expended during exercise.
 Experiencing an energy deficit for prolonged time periods can cause many health issues as well as leading to injury, exhaustion and hormonal imbalance.

 3. Less Sleep to Have More natural Energy